Stay Connected with Insider's Edge

 I want to thank a number of our readers for doing a sterling sleuthing job on a gambling system I reviewed a while back called Online Wealth Generation.
 In particular Mick Wright and Nelly R for their intriguing, hilarious and somewhat disturbing discoveries.

-It’s fronted by a chap called Dr Peter James Hardy (name ring a bell?)
-He presents us with a jaw dropping CV and as well as having a doctorate he claims to be the former Head Software Engineer at the London Stock Exchange.
+As well as having a doctorate he claims to be the former Head Software Engineer at the London Stock Exchange.

 Here’s a picture of him on the Online Wealth Generation Website: